 Henry Howard-Sneyd is Chairman of Asian Art, Europe and Americas based between London and New York.
 He is Sotheby’s lead Auctioneer globally in Asian Art.

 Mr Howard-Sneyd joined Sotheby’s London in 1987 and went on to become a member of the Chinese department of which he was named Head in 1997.
 Mr Howard-Sneyd pioneered the Asiaweek series of sales held in Sotheby’s London and was a founding member of Asian Art in London, a citywide group that promotes all aspects of Asian Art.

-Mr Howard-Sneyd was educated in the United Kingdom at Eton College and Cambridge University where he earned a joint Master of Arts degree in Biochemistry and History of Art.
+Mr Howard-Sneyd was educated in the United Kingdom at Eton College and Pembroke College, Cambridge University where he earned a joint Master of Arts degree in Biochemistry and History of Art.

 Videos featuring Henry Howard-Sneyd

 Sotheby’s On…Pianist Lang Lang’s First Visit to Sotheby’s